geometor/divine/docsrc/modules/api/geometor/divine/events/index.rst

 Module Contents
 ---------------

-.. py:function:: point_added_listener(model: geometor.model.Model, pt: sympy.geometry.Point)
+.. py:function:: point_added_listener(model: geometor.model.Model, pt: sympy.geometry.Point) -> None

    Logs the creation of a point and then analyzes it to find all possible line sections.

    :param model: The model containing the point.
    :param pt: The point that was added.